teacupwoozy/ExcelDataCleaningTips/README.md

 `=C2&" "&C3'
 This combines the string from C2 and C3 together with a space between.

+#### Concatenate text cell with numeric cell that has leading zeros
+`=B2&TEXT(C2,REPT("0",3))`
+In this sample B2 has text and C2 has 3 numbers with leading zeros. the "3" indicates how many of the "0" to add.

 ### Pivot Tables
 * Insert/PivotTable/OK
 * Typically, add field(s) to Rows